Medical Assistance

 MA Liens

-An MA lien can be filed against an MA enrollee’s real property interests if the enrollee’s eligibility basis was anything other than MA for Families with Children and Adults (MA-FCA) when the enrollee receives services at when residing in a medical institution without reasonable expectation of discharge, as verified by the enrollee's attending physician, advanced practice registered nurse, or physician assistant.
+An MA lien can be filed against an MA enrollee’s real property interests when the enrollee receives services while residing in a medical institution and is not reasonably expect discharged and returned home, as verified by the enrollee's attending physician, advanced practice registered nurse, or physician assistant.

 NPCs

-An NPC can be filed against an MA enrollee’s real property interests when the enrollee receives MA services at age 55 years old or older, through an NPC is not an effective lien against the real property until after the enrollee dies.
+An NPC can be filed against an MA enrollee’s real property interests when the enrollee is age 55 or older and receives MA services.
+An NPC is not an enforceable lien against the real property until after the enrollee dies.

 Recoverable Services

-An MA lien can recover the costs of the following program services:
+An MA lien can recover the costs of the following program services:see the MA Estate Recovery Manual for a complete list.

 Nonrecoverable Services